deadeanr1/Space-War/README.md

 * Ciupin Iaroslav - General scheme(carcass) of project.
 Managing task between us.
 Network part of application.
 * Cojanu Irina - GUI design and implementation.
 * Boscanean Andrian - Artificial Intelligence for computer.
 Random arrangement  of ships algorithm.
-* Ciugureanu Alexandru - Textures for space battleships and load them into the game.
+* Ciugureanu Alexandru - Textures for space battleships, bombs, explosition and load them into the game.
+( implimentation of the final design)

 ### About the Game
 Game has 2 modes: offline(vs. Computer) and online(vs. Another Player).
 Initially you have 10 ships which have